Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 where, 'i' is the location, 'index' is the colour and 'pixBri' is the brightness.

+Now, onto the disadvantage. .
+The problem is that you can perform a 'getPixelColor' and move it to another LED with 'setPixelColor'.
+After moving to about 10 pixels, the LED is now black.
+This is because of the built in scaling and addressing the memory that's used for DMA transfer.
+Unfortunately, we don't get a nice lossless leds[location] like we do with FastLED.

 ## Important WLED variables

 * SEGLEN	              // uint16_t - Segment length.

 * SEGMENT.length              // uint16_t - Segment length (but not for ESP8266 :^/ )
 * SEGMENT.intensity          // uint8_t - You can use this from the slider.
 * SEGMENT.speed              // uint8_t - You can use this from the slider.